danmons/colour_matrix_adaptations/README.md

 * Hardware mods in retro game consoles that produce high resolution digital output
 * Hardware scaling devices that convert low resolution analogue or digital signals to high resolution ones

+If you're a MiSTer FPGA user, head to the `mister` folder in this repo and grab the gamma correction files to try these for yourself.

 Almost all of the work in this repo is based on the maths provided by Bruce Lindbloom here:
 * http://www.brucelindbloom.com/Eqn_RGB_XYZ_Matrix.html